Toloka/docs/en/template-builder/best-practices/conditions.md

 Define clear conditions for your task to ensure that you get the desired output.
 The conditions check that a Toloker did the required actions.

-In [Toloka](../../index.md), you can use conditions to automate the assignment review process.
+In [Toloka](../../index.md), you can use conditions to automate the manual review process.
 For example, a Toloker can't submit an assignment before they meet your required conditions.

 ## Review features {#features}